Around the Diamond

 DID YOU KNOW? ~ Carl Yastrzemski batted .3005 in 1968 to win his second consecutive batting crown.
 Yaz was the only player in the entire American League to hit .300 that year.
 It's the lowest championship average ever.
 No wonder it was called "The Year of the Pitcher!"

-Arizona rookie Corbin Carroll (OF) is the first rookie to ever hit 25 home runs and steal 50 bags.
+Arizona's 2023 rookie Corbin Carroll (OF) was the first rookie to ever hit 25 home runs and steal 50 bags.

 DID YOU KNOW? ~ The water feature at KC's Kauffman Stadium is the largest privately funded water fountain in the world.